Born near Paris, France, on 15 May 1972.

 Nathalie worked as a sports journalist for 19 years, always for Canal+, before leaving in June 2014 to become special advisor to the French president, François Hollande, on matters relating to sport, engagement, youth and community life.
 Her duties included coordinating the state authorities’ cooperation with UEFA in relation to the organisation of UEFA EURO 2016 in France.

-In the light of that experience, in October 2016 UEFA invited her to become chief advisor to the executive office on social responsibility and relations with the European Commission.
+In the light of that experience, in October 2016 UEFA invited her to become chief advisor to the executive office on social responsibility and relations with the European Commissionm, a position she held until 2018.

 Nathalie Iannetta joined the UEFA Foundation for Children’s board of trustees on 24 May 2017.
-She now splits her time between Nyon and Paris, where her husband and two children live.
+As a partner in a communication company she now splits her time between Nyon and Paris, where her husband and two children live.